crolbar/go29/README.md

 ## Virtual Keyboard

 - config file path: `~/go29` or `~/.config/go29`
-- example can be found in the repo in `exapleConfig`
+- example can be found in the repo in `exampleConfig`

 ## Bulding